 3. Site condition monitoring

 Site condition monitoring surveys are yet to take place within this MPA.
-Further information will be made available within the Monitoring section in due course.
+Further information will be made available in the Monitoring and Evidence section in due course.

 4. Assessment of progress towards conservation objectives